LIVE LTL RATES

 Networks (cross-dock + carrier mix)

 The award decision shapes the next 24 months of operating reality.
-Two paths:
+Side by side:

 Implementation milestones (the part most RFPs fail on)